Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Concluding remarks

 Another issue we have addressed in this paper was related to the question of the (Weak) Equivalence Principle, its validity in NCQM.
 We were interested in investigating the status of the Equivalence Principle through a kind of (balistic) Galileo experiment, associated to delocalized, energy eigenstates.
-For that, we have used a quantum clock model, due to Peres \cite{peres}, in order the time of flight of the particle could be measured.
-We remark that although we were inspired by Davies \cite{davies1} in asking for a possible violation of the Equivalence Principle by studying the time of flight of a particle subjected to a uniform gravitational field, we have performed a conventional stationary state analysis of a scattering problem, instead of just naively applying the formula used by Davies in the ordinary case \cite{davies1}.
-Instead of this, we closely followed the original approach by Peres \cite{peres} of applying a quantum clock in the measurement of the time of flight of a quantum particle.
-It resulted that the time of flight is the same as in quantum mechanics, which in turn, is identical to the classical result, when the measurement is made far from the turning point.
-This fact suggests that it might be possible that one has an extention of the (Weak) Equivalence Principle to NCQM.
+For that, we have used a quantum clock model, due to Peres \cite{Peres:1980}, in order that the time of flight of the particle could be measured.
+We remark that although we were inspired by Davies \cite{Davies:2006} in asking for a possible violation of the Equivalence Principle by studying the time of flight of a particle subjected to a uniform gravitational field, we have performed a conventional stationary state analysis of a scattering problem, instead of just naively applying the formula used by Davies in the ordinary case \cite{Davies:2006}.
+Instead of that, we closely followed the original approach due to Peres \cite{Peres:1980} of applying a quantum clock in the measurement of the time of flight of a quantum particle (see also \cite{Leavens:1993}).
+It resulted that the time of flight is the same as in quantum mechanics, which in turn is identical to the classical result, when the measurement is made far from the turning point.
+This result can be interpreted as an extension of the Equivalence Principle to the realm of NCQM.